rancher/docs/content/rancher/v2.6/en/admin-settings/authentication/azure-ad/_index.md

     3.2.
 From **Supported account types**, select "Accounts in this organizational directory only (AzureADTest only - Single tenant)" This corresponds to the legacy app registration options.

+    >**Important:** In the updated Azure portal, Redirect URIs are synonymous with Reply URLs.
+In order to use Azure AD with Rancher, you must whitelist Rancher with Azure (previously done through Reply URLs).
+Therefore, you must ensure to fill in the Redirect URI with your Rancher server URL, to include the verification path as listed below.

     3.3.
-In the **Redirect URI** section, make sure **Web** is selected from the dropdown and enter the URL of your Rancher Server in the text box next to the dropdown.
+In the [**Redirect URI**](https://docs.microsoft.com/en-us/azure/active-directory/develop/reply-url) section, make sure **Web** is selected from the dropdown and enter the URL of your Rancher Server in the text box next to the dropdown.
 This Rancher server URL should be appended with the verification path: `<MY_RANCHER_URL>/verify-auth-azure`.

-        >**Tip:** You can find your personalized Azure reply URL in Rancher on the Azure AD Authentication page (Global View > Security Authentication > Azure AD).
+    >**Tip:** You can find your personalized Azure Redirect URI (reply URL) in Rancher on the Azure AD Authentication page (Global View > Authentication > Web).

     3.4.
 Click **Register**.

 >**Important to Note:** It can take up to five minutes for this change to take affect, so don't be alarmed if you can't authenticate immediately after Azure AD configuration.

-### 2. Create a new client secret
+#### 2. Create a new client secret

 From the Azure portal, create a client secret.
 Rancher will use this key to authenticate with Azure AD.